 1. Set clear objectives

 Before you start using cloud-based testing software, define why you need it and what you expect from it.
 A lot of organizations use cloud computing technologies simply because they are popular and accessible.
 But you can benefit from cloud-based testing only when you have a clear understanding of your business needs.
 Having precise objectives when testing a particular application in the cloud will let you get the most from your cloud investment.
+For example, if you want to create a SaaS project management software, interview some project managers about the most important for them features and focus your testing efforts on them.

 2. Create your testing strategy